mokronos/nonlinearLSTM/README.md

 - input: 0 --> n, [batch size, sequence length (number of time steps) , number of features at every time step] (batch size = number of different sequences)
     - features: inputs of dynamic systems (current/voltage or mechanical force)
     - how to encode initial conditions?
-Give them as inputs, then make them 0
+Give them as inputs, then make them 0 when no values available
+- intermediates:
+    - naive solution would be to give the output of the last time step as input to the current time step
+    - however this information should be encoded in the hidden state of the LSTM
+    - so we can as well just make some inputs "initial conditions" and set these to 0 after the first time steps
+    - the rest should be learned by the LSTM
 - output: 0 --> n, any number of values the function would predict

+This means a system with no inputs and a starting condition will have one input for a few time steps, then none and the information of the last time steps is encoded in the hidden and cell states of the LSTM however it wants the history to be encoded.

 A system is only time dependent (time variant), if the system (not the input) varies in time.